silvacms/documentation/source/silva/buildout.rst

 a SVN check out of the Buildout located in the Infrae `SVN
 <https://svn.infrae.com/buildout/silva/>`_.

-This will let you track more easily your changes, and let you upgrade your Silva instance more easily at a later date.
+This will let you track your changes, and let you easily upgrade your Silva instance at a later date.

 .. glossary::